 If your child is away at camp, you’ll both have anywhere from a few days to several weeks without each other.
 While this may be a welcome break for you, and your kid will be living it up over the summertime break from school, you’ll still want to communicate.
-Write your child a funny letter that he can laugh at in his bunk, or to cheer him up if he’s feeling homesick.
+Notes to kids at camp are a good way to keep in touch.
+Write your child a funny letter that makes him laugh in his bunk or cheers him up if he’s feeling homesick.

 While your kids may be missing the normal, daily activities of home, like having breakfast with the family in the morning or watching movies with their siblings on Friday night, spice up your letter with more interesting anecdotes.
 You don’t want to make your kid homesick by recapping everything they’re missing, but you can pinpoint some very funny moments that happened while they were away.
 Your entire letter can be a creative, humorous recap of one particular moment.

 Try this funny letter writing strategy from a different perspective.
 Instead of writing the letter as yourself, pretend like a family pet, baby sister or stuffed animal wrote it.
 Tell the funny family story from that person's or thing's perspective for an extra dose of humor.

 Create a Mad Libs-type letter for your child.
 You can write about the most mundane event and spice it up with funny inserted words.
 You, your spouse or one of your other kids can draft the letter, leaving out plenty of nouns, verbs and adjectives.
 Then play Mad Libs with each other to fill in the blanks.
 Send it along to your kid at camp; she'll have an achy stomach from laughing so hard.